 - Select a Voltage Test, and set the Voltage level to 37% of the peak voltage level.
 For example, if testing at 240Vrms, the peak voltage is 340 Volts (1.41 x 240).
 37% of 340 is 126 Volts.
-So, the voltage level should be set for 126 Volts.
+So the voltage level should be set for 126 Volts.
 When the test is performed, if the measured time to reach 126 Volts is less than 1 second, the EUT meets the requirement from IEC 60950.

-The factory settings of Memory 2 can be used to conduct the Voltage Test.
+The factory settings of Memory 2 can be used in order to conduct the Voltage Test.
 Please note that the Voltage setting of 50.0V must be changed.
 For the example noted above, the Voltage Setting must be reset to 126V.

-Use the following Memory Locations for these tests: Memory 2: Line-Ground, Positive trigger (If using the BNC output, set the scope as noted in Section "BNC Setup and Operation", "Delay Test", Page 14.)
+Use the following Memory Locations for these tests:

+Memory 2: Line-Ground, Positive trigger (If using the BNC output, set the scope as noted in Section "BNC Setup and Operation", a.
+Verify that Memory 2 is the current test being conducted by selecting "CURRENT TEST"